fourstix/Elfos-kilo/README.md

   * Enter splits a line at the cursor inside a line
   * Delete at the end of a line joins the current line with next line
   * Backspace at the beginning of an empty line deletes the line
-  * Split (Ctrl-L,S) can also be used to insert lines or split a line
+  * Line Split (Ctrl-L,S) will also insert lines or split a line
-  * Join (Ctrl-L,J) can also be used to join lines
+  * Line Join (Ctrl-L,J) will join lines

 * **Overwrite Mode**
   * Characters overwrite existing characters in the text
   * Tab moves the cursor to the next tab stop position
   * Enter moves down to the beginning of the next line
   * Delete and backspace do not delete empty lines automatically
-  * Use Split (Ctrl-L,S) at the beginning or end of a line to insert an empty line
+  * Line Split (Ctrl-L,S) at the beginning or end of a line will insert an empty line
-  * Use Split (Ctrl-L,S) to explicitly split a line at the cursor inside a line
+  * Line Split (Ctrl-L,S) will split a line at the cursor inside a line
-  * Use Join (Ctrl-L,J) to explicitly join lines
+  * Line Join (Ctrl-L,J) will join lines
-  * Use Cut (Ctrl-L,X) to delete a line (and copy into the clip board)
+  * Line Delete (Ctrl-L,D) will delete a line

 Copy, Cut & Paste
 -----------------
-* Use Copy (Ctrl-L,C) to copy a line into the clip board
+* Line Copy (Ctrl-L,C) will copy a line into the clip board
-* Use Cut (Ctrl-L,X) to delete a line and copy into the clip board
+* Line Cut (Ctrl-L,X) will delete a line and copy into the clip board
-* Use Paste (Ctrl-L,V) to paste a line from the clip board and insert above the current line
+* Line Paste (Ctrl-L,V) will paste a line from the clip board and insert it above the current line

 Text Limits
 -----------